a-a-k/edge-typer/README.md

    * `--p-fail <value>`, `--out live_availability.csv --append`.

 > **Want per-endpoint fidelity?** Run `edgetyper entrypoints-from-locust --locust-prefix <prefix> --out-entrypoints entrypoints.csv --out-targets live_targets.yaml`.
 This emits a 1:1 mapping for every `Name` in the Locust CSV, so both the live pipeline and the Monte-Carlo model operate on the exact same endpoint grid.
 The GitHub Actions workflows call this command automatically, so the “fire-and-forget” run already snapshots exact endpoints for each replica.
+> Entries with fewer than 1 request in the Locust stats are skipped to avoid expecting live data that never arrives.

 **Example `live_targets.yaml`:**